Member Spotlight

 Each month we will invite one of our members to share their engagement achievements, tips and ambitions, allowing you to keep bang up to date with what others are up to across the sector.

-We asked Laura Benbow, Community Investment Manager at Coastline, to share some of the work they are currently doing.
+We asked Mandi Holt, Commuity Investment and Engagement Lead at Gloucester City Homes (GCH) to share some of the work they are currently doing.

-If you’d like to contact Laura about any of the below, click here
+If you’d like to contact Mandi about any of the below, click here.

 Give us a little known fact about your organisation